Facebook

 Binance Denies Acquisition Claims

-In the aftermath of the hack, WazirX claimed that Binance was financially accountable for repaying its creditors, citing a supposed acquisition.
-Binance refuted these claims, clarifying that while a contract was signed, the transaction was never completed, and it never controlled WazirXโ€™s operations.
+After the hack, WazirX asserted that Binance bore financial responsibility for repaying its creditors, referencing an alleged acquisition.
+Binance rejected this, stating that despite signing a contract, the transaction never closed and it never managed WazirXโ€™s operations.

 Binance emphasized that WazirX is owned by Zanmai Labs, registered with the Indian Financial Intelligence Unit, and highlighted the misleading statements by WazirXโ€™s team regarding their relationship.